m-voit/concepts-of-programming-languages/study-project/paper.md

 At the beginning, it gives a short overview over JavaScript and it's history.
 Furthermore, an implementation of a parser for Boolean expressions is used as a practical example to compare functional programming in the two programming languages.
 Additionally, JavaScript and Go are compared on their support of basic and advanced functional programming concepts.
-These functional programming concepts are explained and looked at in the paper.
+These concepts of functional programming are explained and looked at in the paper.
-At the end of the paper there will be an evaluation and summary on how suitable JavaScript is to implement a functional parser.
+At the end of the paper there will be an evaluation and summary on how suitable JavaScript is for implementing a functional parser.

 ## Table of contents